Affirming Kai: Loving Our Transgender Families

 Over the past year, Kimberly has steadfastly fought for the rights of her daughter and the rights of other LGBTQ children.
 Some of her endeavors include testifying before the Texas senate, press conferences, meeting with elected officials, filming PSAs, and sharing her story with The Today Show and Vice HBO.

-Over twenty years ago I prayed a prayer: “Lord, what have you called me to do?”
+Over 20 years ago I prayed a prayer: “Lord, what have you called me to do?”
 Quietly and gently, He whispered to my heart, “Niki, I have called you to love people.”
 That moment with God has never left me.
 Ever.
-Over the past twenty years I haven’t done this calling perfectly, but I have tried to give it my best.
+Over the past 20 years I haven’t done this calling perfectly, but I have tried to give it my best.

 I may not have all the answers to the questions surrounding the plight of our LGBTQ community, but I do know the answer is not hate.
 Plainly, and clearly, it is love.